kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Proposal
 I propose to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system compenents to support resource feasibility checking and resource management on the node.

 The target "Users" of this set of metrics are kubernetes components.
-This set of metrics does not neccessarily need to be user-friendly, but should be flexible enough to be turned into user friendly metrics.
+This set of metrics itself is not designed to be user-facing, but is designed to be general enough to support user-facing components.

 ### Non Goals
 Everything covered in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) design doc will not be covered in this proposal.
 This includes the third party metrics pipeline, and the methods by which the metrics found in this proposal are provided to other kubernetes components.